-The second scene opens with Mary still alone in her darkness, weeping outside the tomb.
-But her first action of looking into the tomb provides the first ray of heavenly light to shine through, as she sees two angels in white, who ask her, "woman, why are you crying?"
-She answers them through her tears, and again the question is asked of her, but this time from Jesus, standing there.
+The curtain reopens on the second scene with Mary still alone in her darkness, weeping outside the tomb.
+But her first action of looking into the tomb provides the first ray of heavenly light to shine through as she sees two angels in white, who ask her, "woman, why are you crying?"
+She answers them through her tears.
+Again the question is asked of her, but this time by Jesus, standing there.
 The earth is now bathed in the light of the world, but still Mary cannot see that it is Jesus.
 Finally, he calls her name, and recognition and understanding flood in like the burst of daylight as the sun clears the horizon and dispels the darkness.
 "Mary!", he calls to her, and she responds by calling him "Rabbouni!"
-(Perhaps she hadn't read Mel's script because John at this point tells his Greek-speaking readers that she spoke to Jesus in Hebrew, neither of which apparently were authentic languages of the day according to the movie!)
-But that is the moment when the full impact of what was happening was lit up for Mary Magdalene like a movie set under arc lamps; that is the moment that she understood that what Jesus had foretold them had indeed come true, that on the third day God would raise him up again.
-New light flooding the corners of the darkness of despair, with God's grace shining like the fresh, clean light of a new day.
+That is the dramatic moment when the full impact of what was happening lights up for Mary Magdalene like a movie set under arc lamps; this is the moment that she understands that what Jesus had foretold them had indeed come true, that on the third day God would raise him up again.
+New light floods the corners of the darkness of despair, with God's grace shining like the fresh, clean light of a new day.
 New hope, with the recognition of a whole new way of relating to and with God.
 New life, as promised by the one now risen again, the one who declared "I have come that you might have life, and life abundantly."
 The shift is complete, the darkness dispelled, the new light and life given by God in Christ.

-But there's a third scene also, a scene that hasn't yet closed.
+But there's a third scene also, a scene that hasn't yet finished.
 "Do not hold on to me, for I have not yet ascended to the Father.
 Go to my brothers and tell them, "I am ascending to my Father and your Father, to my God and your God."
 This third scene opens with Jesus' promise of ascension into heaven, and with that promise is tied all his other promises: new life; the gift of the Holy Spirit; assurance of his presence and of reconciliation and forgiveness.
 The focus is now clearly shifted away from grieving, and into celebration of the living Christ.

-This is a wondrous drama, a scene that we could watch a hundred times or more, and be moved by it each and every time.
+This is a wondrous drama that we could watch a hundred times or more, and be moved by it each and every time.
 But it is not a story merely to be heard, a play simply to be watched and enjoyed.
-It's about living, and we are to live this story.
+This is a story about Christ among the living, and we are to live this story.
 We die with Christ in our baptism, the apostle Paul tells us, and we live as one with Christ in his body, the church.
 By the waters of baptism and the power of the Holy Spirit God claims us and calls each one by name.
-God unites us to Christ in his death and resurrection and grafts us into the body of Christ as members of the church.
-It's about living in and with Christ, and this resurrection story calls us to remember how we came into that new life.
+God unites us to Christ in his death and resurrection and also grafts us into the body of Christ as members of the church.
+This story is about Christ living among the living, and this resurrection story calls us to remember how we came into that new life.